 Wool felt is made by layering carded and combed wool fibers at 90 degrees in thick layers and heat, soap and friction (agitation) are used to interlock and entangle the scales of these fibers.
 A mechanical action is used in industrial setups and artists felt by pricking with specialized needles.

 The resultant wool felt fabric is very soft and air permeable.
 Wool felt is supple (can be shaped).
 It is the most durable, and thicker because of its make and fibers.
 It also doesnot pill like the other felts.
 It is usually treated with lanolin to make it water resistant and slightly antibacterial.
 But the downside is that it is expensive and also because it is thicker can be a little difficult to sew.

-Acrylic felt is very inexpensive and easily available (in most craft shops) in vivid color fast colors.
-It doesnot shrink after washing.
+Acrylic felt is very inexpensive and easily available (in most craft shops) in vivid colorfast colors.
+It does not shrink after washing.
 But there are downsides too, many more than wool felt.
 Not as supple as wool felt and not as durable or strong.
 Nor as environment friendly because it is after all plastic.
-Final verdict is that, it is not the best for making long lasting things but when you do not have a choice they are good enough.
+The final verdict is that it is not the best for making long-lasting things but when you do not have a choice they are good enough.

 Felt is used to make garments and accessories though it is mostly used for industrial purposes.
 Padding, soundproofing, insulation, filtering, polishing and wicking are some of the uses of felt.

 It is used for decorations and to embellish accessories like hats, sandals.
 A lot of people are thrilled to wear cute jewelry made with felt.
 Brooches are embroidered and beaded with a felt background.
 Some use felt as a backing for fabric projects like coasters because of its coarse texture

 4. How to cut and sew with felt?

 Cutting felt is fairly easy with sharp scissors.
 If you want to cut out letters for decorating you can do it using freezer paper.